jak3/bof-lecture/main.md

 ]
 .right-column[
 <div style="padding-top: 150px"/>
-- must be binary opcode (attackers can't compile)
+- must be binary opcodes (attackers can't compile)
 - must be [position-independent](http://eli.thegreenplace.net/2011/11/03/position-independent-code-pic-in-shared-libraries/)
 (*an additional level of indirection to all global data and function references in the code.
 Code can be easily mapped into different memory addresses without